For 80 years this was a parking lot. Can we reclaim, plant, green up even a little fringe of the space?

 Vines; Vitis (a variety with an elegant leaf), Pandorea jasminoides

 About half the plants hail from South Carolina.
-But by the numbers, it’s 10 American plants to every 1 Not-American.
-(Sound sort of xenophobic when you write it like that.
+But by the numbers, it’s 10 to 1 — native to exotic.
+(Sounds sort of xenophobic when you write it like that.
 Rest assured, I love the new-Americans too.)
 In fact, since this is a totally man-made environment, you could say there are no plants that are actually ‘native’ to an asphalt parking lot, behind a brick store, that floods when the gutters empty swimming pools of water onto soils that have a hundred years of accumulated motor oil, dry cleaner fluid, pee, tire parts, paint thinner and who know what all.

 But all of these plants will thrive and make the comings and going of people and animals, just a little more gentle over the years.

 Here are two of the guys relaxing after the planting: one built like a football player and one like a basketball player and both with big smiles after an intense work day-a perfect team of young men starting out on their journeys. (owners nephew & friend who did all the work of installation with her)